avafinger/bpi-m64-firmware/readme.md

 Banana Pi M64 Ubuntu Xenial Xerus 16.04 LXDE OS Image (firmware)
 ================================================================

-	Update 2: Latest and Greatest kernel with support for the 7" LCD here: https://github.com/avafinger/bpi-m64-firmware-v2

-	Update: Kernel version 3.10.105 to support Leds, see **Updating Kernel section**

-	Kernel has been updated to version 3.10.104, see **Updating Kernel section**

-	LCD 7" with Touch for testing, see **LCD 7" with Touch Screen section**

-	Fix: DTB with codec (a64-2GB.dtb_codec)
-	     DTB with better audiocodec support (a64-2GB_code2.dtb)

-	HW decoding with Cedrus H264

 LXDE (Lightweight X11 Desktop Environment) is a desktop environment which is lightweight and fast and uses less RAM and less CPU while being a feature rich desktop environment.